selfcustody/krux/docs/getting-started/generating-a-mnemonic.en.md

 <img src="../../img/maixpy_amigo_tft/new-mnemonic-via-d6-roll-sha256-150.png" align="right">

 When you have entered your final roll, Krux will hash this string using SHA256 and output the resulting hash to the screen so that you can verify it for yourself.

+In the case a camera snapshot is used as source, the image bytes, which contain each pixel color information, will be hashed just like it is done with the dice rolls string.

 Krux then takes this hash, runs [`unhexlify`](https://docs.python.org/3/library/binascii.html#binascii.unhexlify) on it to encode it as bytes, and deterministically converts it into a mnemonic according to the [BIP-39 Reference Implementation](https://github.com/trezor/python-mnemonic/blob/6b7ebdb3624bbcae1a7b3c5485427a5587795120/src/mnemonic/mnemonic.py#L189-L207).